scottishwildcat/rssmenu-safari/README.md

 * Works with Safari v6 or later.
 * "Open in Application" feature requires that your application is registered with OS X as the default handler for `feed://` URIs.
 Most of the popular apps do this, but some (e.g. [RSSOwl](http://www.rssowl.org)) do not.
+* Safari v8 and later will pop up an alert ("Add to Shared Links?") whenever you ask to open a feed in your RSS application.
+You will have to cancel this alert before your application will open.